 To obtain support for issues that involve a storage device, see your storage vendor.

 To obtain support for issues that involve third-party replication technology, see your technology vendor.

-SQL Server requires systems to support ‘ guaranteed delivery to stable media ’ as outlined under the Microsoft SQL Server Always-On Storage Solution Review program.
-Fo
+SQL Server requires systems to support ‘ guaranteed delivery to stable media ’ as outlined under the SQL Server I/O Reliability Program Requirements

 For more information about the input and output requirements for the SQL Server database engine, click the following article number to view the article in the Microsoft Knowledge Base: